Geography 112 - Earth System Science, Course Syllabus, Summer 2014 edition

 4) Introduction to Physical Geography (any edition) by Arthur Strahler, Wiley Publishing

-Often you can find very inexpensive used textbooks online that will serve you well and likely save you as much as 90% off the typical price of a new textbook. if you want to or need to use a textbook, I can assist you in finding a good used text.
-The downside to purchasing a textbook online is that you cannot sell them back once you are done with the class.
+Often you can find very inexpensive used textbooks from online resellers that will serve you very well and likely save you as much as 90% off the typical price of a new textbook.
+If you want to (or need to) use a textbook, I can assist you in finding a good used text.
+The downside to purchasing a textbook online is that often you cannot sell them back once you are done with the class.

 The goal of this course is to expose students to a wide range of topics within the broad category of Earth Sciences.
 Upon successful completion of the course, you will have have a fundamental understanding of the planet on which we live, and the way in which most of the major systems of the Earth affect each other and nearly all life on the planet.
 We focus on the science behind what we learn, and how it relates to what I call the " Five Spheres of Influence."

 Some of the topics potentially covered in the course might include: minerals, rocks, weathering and erosion processes, rivers, glaciers, deserts and wind, mountains, oceans and shoreline processes, volcanoes, plate tectonics, earthquakes, fossils, geologic time, clouds and precipitation, the structure of the atmosphere, atmospheric circulation patterns, solar radiation, meso and micro-scale weather patterns, the solar systems and universe, and potential / probable effects on the biosphere.

 Critical thinking skills are developed by being able to link ideas from one sphere of influence to those of the other four, and by being able to apply what you know to what you see in the world around you.